One Voice, Many Tongues: Cross-Lingual Voice Cloning for Scientific Speech: Conclusion

 \section{Conclusion}

 We presented our system for the IWSLT 2026 Voice Cloning task.
 By combining multi-model ensemble distillation with per-language LoRA fine-tuning, we demonstrate a robust and efficient path for adapting large-scale TTS models to the scientific domain.
-Our results show consistent improvements in intelligibility across three major languages while preserving speaker identity.
+Our results show improvements in intelligibility (WER \& CER) and speaker similarity (SIM), with gains varying across languages.
 Future work will explore larger distilled datasets and human evaluations to further validate the perceptual quality of the synthesized scientific speech.